-Perhaps the easiest way to shed pounds and lose fat is: to consume fewer calories.
+Perhaps the easiest way to shed weight and lose fat is to consume fewer calories.

 If you’re looking to shed pounds off your waist, you need to burn more calories than you eat.

 The simplest way to do this is to watch your diet and ensure you’re living a healthy lifestyle.
 It makes sense, doesn’t it?